INFIELD PRACTICE DRILL

 THE CRUCIAL FIRST BASE PLAY

-When stretching, the 1B should land on the heel of his foot, as this will push you back to the bag making sure you don’t pull your foot.
+When stretching, the 1B should land on the heel of her foot, as this will push you back to the bag making sure you don’t pull your foot.

 When fielding a bunt you should always use two hands.
 Anticipate getting the lead runner by setting up your feet to throw in that particular direction.